Haxaru/calculator/README.md

 A weakness I realized I had is understanding parameters and arguments, along with simplifying my code and keeping it minimal.

 Something I am really struggling with right now is handling multiple operators.

+quick update: I was still not able to solve the multiple operators bug, but I will leave it for another day.